Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 ### Server-side forwarding with Audience Manager

-To enable the ability to share Analytics data with Audience Manager, in the Experience Platform Launch UI, select the **Audience Manager Forwarding** checkbox.
-For more information, go to [Audience Manager](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-audience-manager).
+To enable the ability to share Analytics data with Audience Manager, in the Data Collection UI, select the **Audience Manager Forwarding** checkbox.
+For more information, go to [Audience Manager](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-other-solutions/audience-management-module.html?lang=en).

 ### Audio and video analytics

-For more information about collecting audio and video analytics, please read the documentation on [Media Analytics for audio and video](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-media-analytics/).
+For more information about collecting audio and video analytics, please read the documentation on [Media Analytics for audio and video](../../using-mobile-extensions/adobe-media-analytics/).

 ## Event serialization

-Event serialization is not supported by processing rules.
+[Event serialization](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/events/event-serialization.html?lang=en) is not supported by processing rules.
 To set serialized events directly on the hits sent to Analytics, use the following syntax in context data parameters:

 {% tabs %}
 {% tab title="Android" %}